Ents24/public-api-docs/blueprint/blueprint.md

 #### Venue List [GET]
 + Parameters
   + name (optional, string, `The Fleece`) ...
 The name of a venue.
+  + like (optional, string, `oKkO`) ...
+Unique identifier string of the venue for which you want a list of similar venues.
   + location (optional, string, `postcode:SW1X 7LY`) ...
 The location of events you want a listing for.
 Values should be prefixed with the type of location data you are submitting. [name, postcode, geo].<br />***NB:*** *Values applied to this parameter with the `name` may be ambiguous E.G: Newcastle.
 Use `location/search` endpoint to find a unique location identifier (postcode or lat,lng) that matches the location you want.*
   + radius\_distance (optional, integer, `10`) ...
 The furthest distance from the location you want events listed for.<br />***NB:*** *The `location` parameter is required when this parameter is set.*
   + distance\_unit (optional, string, `mi`) ...
 The unit of measurment that should be applied to the radius\_distance value [mi, km].<br />***NB:*** *The `location` parameter is required when this parameter is set.*